drsezzer/drsezzer.github.io/index.md

 </p>
 <hr>

-&nbsp;&nbsp;&nbsp;&nbsp; The propensity of LLMs to portray humanlike behaviour fascinates me.
+&nbsp;&nbsp;&nbsp;&nbsp; The propensity of LLMs to portray human-like behaviour fascinates me.
 Since the publication of the <a href="https://cetas.turing.ac.uk/publications/welcome-willowbrook">Willowbrook</a> report, I have continued to explore the capacity of generative agents to mimic human behaviour... exploring their ability to maintain believable and consistent personas, their capacity to make human-like mistakes, and their (in)ability to get angry!

 <p align=center><img src="https://drsezzer.github.io/willowbrook1.png" /><br>
 <small>DALLE-3 generated image of Willowbrook</small></p>

-&nbsp;&nbsp;&nbsp;&nbsp; Inspired by the Stanford <a href="https://hai.stanford.edu/news/computational-agents-exhibit-believable-humanlike-behavior">Smallville paper</a>, a simulation comprising 12 characters and 10 locations - including a library, cafe, farm shop, village green and various residences - was developed to further explore the capacity of generative-agents to [portray human like behaviours](layers.md).
+&nbsp;&nbsp;&nbsp;&nbsp; Inspired by the Stanford <a href="https://hai.stanford.edu/news/computational-agents-exhibit-believable-humanlike-behavior">Smallville paper</a>, a simulation comprising 12 characters and 10 locations - including a library, cafe, farm shop, village green and various residences - was developed to further explore the capacity of generative agents to [portray human-like behaviours](layers.md).

 &nbsp;&nbsp;&nbsp;&nbsp; Unlike Smallville, the Willowbrook simulation does not maintain a shared representation of the agents' environment, meaning that the agents' reality is purely LLM generated (with the exception of the initial character and location descriptions).
 This reality is held within each agent's memory of what they observed, did and heard.
 As such, any error in the way the LLM is directing the agents is magnified as the simulation progresses and the agents' memories of such inaccuracies are retained, or even acted upon.
-This gives us a novel way to evaluate the influence different LLM models have on the lives of the Willowbrook residents.
+This provides a novel way to evaluate how different LLMs influence the lives of the Willowbrook residents.

-&nbsp;&nbsp;&nbsp;&nbsp; A few people have asked me what a generative agent actually is, how they are implemented and the frameworks I use.
-I don't use a framework, as I did not want an additional layer of abstraction between me and the LLM.
-The key to designing a good persona-agent lies in it's initial biography and it's memory retention mechanism.
-I expand on this [here](agent_architecture.md).
+&nbsp;&nbsp;&nbsp;&nbsp; A common question is how generative agents are implemented and what frameworks are used.
+I don't use a framework, as I wanted to avoid introducing an additional layer of abstraction between the system and the underlying model.
+The key to designing a good persona-agent lies in its initial biography and its memory retention mechanism.

 ## Research Publications